au-ts/libvmm/docs/camkes_to_cp_guide.md

    ];
 }
 ```
-There's not yet a proper way to configure variables on seL4CP, and may not have one in the future, as a decision of maintaining the simplicity of seL4CP.
+Because seL4CP does not have a standard build system, it is up to you to ensure that, say, *channel* IDs specified in the `system` file match those specified in component code.
 In existing seL4CP example systems, most of the variables and structures are hard-coded.
 It would be possible to have external build tools as a solution in the future, but more use cases are needed to determine what seL4CP actually needs to provide.

 On CAmkES, you are also able to import components from other files or include header files for your `.camkes` file, which may not be necessary for seL4CP systems.